OppaiMilk/RiskClauseDetection/Code Explaintation.md

-# Contract Risk Detection 每 Code Tour
+# Contract Risk Detection  Code Tour

 Below is a walkthrough of the major modules that power the contract clause risk assistant.
 Use this as a map when you need to modify behaviour, swap models, or wire the app into another environment.